mallaham/pyERGM/README.md

 ### Reports
 pyERGM outputs an MCMC diagnostics pdf report and a png image showing goodness of fit diagnostics to the output directory a user specifies in `run_mcmc()` function (please check function documentation in `ergm.py` for additional details).

-You can also view the output of pyERGM in action by checking the sample [notebook](https://github.com/mallaham/pyERGM/blob/master/pyergm/examples/notebooks/pyergm_demo_notebook.ipynb) under `pyergm/examples/notebooks/` folder.

 ## Sample pyERGM output